 To me this is a ‘no-brainer’.
 You can buy everything online, and most online retailers are great about letting you send back things that aren’t quite right.
 Online grocery shopping saves time driving there, shopping, and driving back, thus providing more time for your postpartum exercise plan!

-It can also drastically lower stress levels (um, who has taken their three-year-old shopping recently?!), and in turn, provide you with more energy to exercise.
+It can also drastically lower stress levels (um, who has taken their three-year-old shopping recently?!) and, in turn, provide you with more energy to exercise.
 Some people express concern at the delivery fee that is added to the grocery bill.
 I look at this as comparable to the amount of petrol I would use getting there and back.
-Additionally, it is a massive saving when I look at the value of my time.
+Additionally, it is a massive saving when I consider the value of my time.

 If you haven’t heard of iHerb, click here to learn more and see their latest prices.

-As well as making time to exercise, finding the energy to do so is also an important consideration for a postpartum exercise plan.
+Making time and finding the energy to exercise are important considerations for a postpartum exercise plan.
 The next two tips focus on this area.

 5. Exercise when you are most energetic

-Ok, so you’re a mum and you might tell me you are never energetic.
-Chances are however that you will have times during the day when you have more energy.
+Okay, so you’re a mum, and you might tell me you are never energetic.
+However, there are chances that you will have times during the day when you have more energy.

-Choose these times to exercise if at all possible.
-For me, these times are mid-morning after my breakfast has settled, which is why I schedule walks with friends for around 10am or 11am.
+If possible, choose these times to exercise.
+For me, these times are mid-morning after my breakfast has settled, which is why I schedule walks with friends for around 10 a.m. or 11 a.m.
 The rush of morning activities has also calmed down by then.

-The other time I would aim for is early afternoon, after my lunch has settled.
+The other time I would aim for is early afternoon after my lunch has settled.
 This gives me a burst of energy for the next few hours.
-If I wait until evening time to exercise, my energy supplies will be lower and I won’t feel like doing it.
+If I wait until evening to exercise, my energy supplies will be lower, and I won’t feel like doing it.

-Think back to your priorities and if exercise is high on the list, then there is no time for procrastination.
-If your energy is low then opt for some basic stretches or a walk in the fresh air and you will likely find your energy and sense of wellbeing will be elevated after you finish.
-You’ll also want to check out these great self care tips for moms.
+Think back to your priorities, and if exercise is high on the list, then there is no time for procrastination.
+If your energy is low, opt for some basic stretches or a walk in the fresh air.
+You will likely find your energy and sense of well-being elevated after you finish.
+You’ll also want to check out these great self-care tips for moms.

 6. You get out what you put in

-It doesn’t take a nutritionist to work out that you’ll have much higher energy levels from eating and drinking the right stuff.
-This is extremely important alongside a postpartum exercise plan and especially so If you are breastfeeding and giving a lot of nutrition away to bubs.
+It doesn’t take a nutritionist to work out that eating and drinking the right stuff will give you much higher energy levels.
+This is extremely important alongside a postpartum exercise plan, especially if you are breastfeeding and giving a lot of nutrition away to bubs.

 Healthy eating doesn’t need to be time-consuming.
-A lot of fresh fruits and vegetables can be snacked on in their whole, raw form.
-This is great because it reduces preparation time, and the foods retain their original nutritional content if they’re eaten raw.
+Many fresh fruits and vegetables can be snacked on in their whole, raw form.
+This reduces preparation time, and the foods retain their original nutritional content if they’re eaten raw.

-As well as all the great nutrients you’ll get from fruits and vegetables, you will need to be eating protein and good fats.
+In addition to all the great nutrients you’ll get from fruits and vegetables, you need to eat protein and good fats.
 Raw nuts and seeds are a great source of these, plus vitamins and minerals.
-Again they are fantastic because they’re easy to snack on in their raw form.
+Again, they are fantastic because they’re easy to snack on in their raw form.

-As a whole, ensure you are getting as many foods as you need, in as close to their natural form as possible.
+Overall, ensure you get as many foods as you need, as close to their natural form as possible.
 If you’re the mum of a baby, now is not the time to plan to reduce your calorie intake!
 You can find more information about nutrition in my healthy eating blog category.

 Below is a little video sharing some of the exercise we enjoy as a family.